nyu-acsys/template-proofs/README.md

 eval $(opam config env)
 ```

-For your convenience, you can execute
+For your convenience, you can download and install the correct GRASShopper version by executing the script

 ```bash
 ./setup.sh
 ```

-to automatically download and compile the correct version of GRASShopper.

 Use the following script to generate the rows for Table 1 (Section 4 of the paper):